rickoneeleven/rimworld_timer/README.md

+DATETIME of last agent review: 04 October 2025 19:45

 # RimWorld Timer (RimWorld 1.6)

 A lightweight productivity timer for RimWorld.
-Shows a countdown in the top‑right, pauses with the game, auto‑pauses on alarm, flashes and beeps until you click Reset.
-Unpausing (or Reset while paused) starts the next cycle.
+Shows a countdown in the top-right, pauses with the game (including forced-pause windows like trade and mod settings), auto-pauses on alarm, flashes and beeps until you click Reset.
+Unpausing starts the next cycle; if the alarm is active, pressing Reset also resumes at normal speed.

 ## Features
-- Real‑time countdown that halts when the game is paused
+- Real-time countdown that halts when the game is paused (including forced-pause windows)
 - Auto‑pause the game when time reaches 0
 - Flashing panel + vanilla beep on alarm
 - Reset button to stop flashing, reset timer, and resume